Duke students, please contact Dr. Li-Chen Chin with questions or concerns that are not answered in the FAQ below. email@example.com or 919-684-5480.

 Q: I have family members who are undocumented and I am very worried about them.
 Where can I go to get support?

 A: It is normal to feel anxious at this time of uncertainty.
 You should seek support from others, such as family, friends, religious/spiritual communities, and your Duke advisors.
-Duke Counseling and Psychological Services provides suggestions on ways to cope.
-If you feel you need professional support, please consider calling CAPS.
-Duke CAPS adhere to confidentiality rules that protects all students’ privacy.
+Duke Counseling and Psychological Services provides professional support and adheres to confidentiality rules that protect all students' privacy.

 Q: Can I obtain a North Carolina driver's license?